SuperFLEB/blender_apply_all_modifiers/README.md

 Apply all modifiers in the current file, preserving linked duplicates and applying the modifier stack to all instances.

+## To install

+Either install the ZIP file from the release, clone this repository and use the build_release.py script to build a ZIP file that you can install into Blender.

+## To use

+Use the "Apply All Modifiers" menu item in the 3D Viewport menu bar.
+A Redo menu allowing options to be set will appear in the bottom left.

+* **Use View or Render values?** - For parameters where there is a "View" and "Render" difference (such as Subdivision Surface), this will allow you to pick which to use.
+* **Enable hidden modifiers** - By default, hidden modifiers are ignored and discarded.
+This will incorporate them.

 ## Caveats

 This is a very quick-and-dirty solution to my immediate needs, so it's a bit less than thoroughly featured and tested.